 Whooping cough is a bacterial infection that affects the lungs and the tubes that supply the lungs with air.
 It is highly contagious, and affects all ages.

-It occurs in waves and usually there tend to be peaks, occurring on average every 3 to 4 years.
+It occurs in waves and usually there tend to be peaks, occurring on average every three to four years.
 For example, in 2010, there were only 422 confirmed cases in England and Wales for the whole year – but then in 2012, there were over 7,000 confirmed cases.

 Whooping cough symptoms